 What does KernelCare do?

 KernelCare is a service that provides automated kernel security updates to your running kernel alleviating the need to reboot the server.
-Learn more about the product for hosting providers or for the enterprises.
+Learn more about the product for the enterprises.

 How can I test-drive KernelCare?